bxlab/cmdb-quantbio/assignments/bootcamp/data_exploration_and_visualization/assignment/index.md

 ## Optional exercise

 * Using any of the the metadata files in `/Users/cmdb/data/metadata_and_txt_files/`, develop your own visualizations to convey a point of your choosing.
-For example, using data in `integrated_call_samples.panel`, you could create a "stacked bar plot" to compare the sex ratio within different superpopulations (https://matplotlib.org/stable/gallery/lines_bars_and_markers/bar_stacked.html).
+* For example, using data in `integrated_call_samples.panel`, you could create a "stacked bar plot" to compare the sex ratio within different superpopulations (see https://matplotlib.org/stable/gallery/lines_bars_and_markers/bar_stacked.html).